NCEAS/metacat/README.md

 ## Release Notes

+### Release Notes for 2.12.1:
+Bugs fixed in this release:
+* Patch a security bug

 ### Release Notes for 2.12.0:
 New features and bugs fixed in this release:
 * Support a new format id - portal, which will be used on the MetacatUI portal service